 Contact(s): Janet Brehm, DNR wildlife biologist, 715-409-3277

 Deer will be sampled in northern Lincoln, northern Langlade and southern Oneida counties following the detection of CWD in two wild deer along the Lincoln/Oneida county border.
-Deer in eastern Oneida, southern Vilas and western Forest counties will continue to be sampled as a result of CWD-positive deer on an Oneida County captive deer hunting ranch, first detected in 2015.
+Deer in eastern Oneida, southern Vilas and western Forest counties will continue to be sampled as a result of CWD positive deer on an Oneida County captive deer hunting ranch, first detected in 2015.

-"Department of Natural Resources staff strongly encourage hunters to submit adult deer heads for testing from these areas - it is very important that we sample adult deer in these areas to gauge what is going on with this disease and to detect the infection early," said Janet Brehm, DNR wildlife biologist.
+"Department of Natural Resources staff strongly encourage hunters to submit adult deer heads for testing from these areas.
+It is very important that we sample adult deer in these areas to gauge what is going on with this disease and to detect the infection early," said Janet Brehm, DNR wildlife biologist.

 CWD sample submission is currently available at the following self-service kiosk locations:

-Department staff may add additional locations and are currently looking for cooperators to assist with CWD sampling.
+DNR staff may add additional locations and are currently looking for cooperators to assist with CWD sampling.
 Visit dnr.wi.gov and search keywords "CWD sampling" for current sampling locations.

 For information regarding CWD test results, search keywords "CWD results."
 To view CWD results for a harvested deer, hunters will need to enter a customer ID or CWD sample barcode number.
 CWD testing is free of charge to the hunter, and average turnaround time from when the deer is brought to a sampling station to when the results are available is typically two to three weeks.